pixel

 • A Michigan Family Guidebook is available from Early On.
 You can request a printed booklet from your service coordinator.

 An IFSP provides supports and services to help your child develop and learn.
-Michigan requires certain elements to be part of an IFSP, but district might use a different form and to prepare you can request a copy of the IFSP in advance.
+Michigan requires certain elements to be part of an IFSP, but the district might use a different form and to prepare you can request a copy of the IFSP in advance.
 The IFSP team must meet at least every six months.

 The IFSP will explain